Paradise Valley Mall: Surrounding area

 After the completion of the mall, Village Square I was constructed in 1979.
 It is anchored by TJ Maxx, Aldi (formerly a Mor Furniture and Stein Mart) and HomeGoods (formerly a Borders).

 Village Square II was constructed in 1980, anchored by a Big 5 Sporting Goods and a Mervyn's department store.
 The Mervyn's store closed in 2008 and the space was split in half, containing Hobby Lobby and Tuesday Morning until 2024 and 2023 respectively.
+The building will become an IKEA in early 2026.
 The rest of the center consists of smaller businesses.
 The exterior of Village Square II was renovated in 2012, with the original slump block stuccoed smooth, and colorful awnings installed over the storefronts.

 Paradise Plaza was constructed in 1982, and consists mostly of furniture stores and medical offices.

 Village Center was constructed in the mid-1980s, and is anchored by Target, Dollar Tree and REI.

 Village Fair North was constructed in the late 1980s, and is anchored by EoS Fitness (formerly Sports Authority), Office Max, Ulta Beauty, a 99 Cent Only store that became Dollar Tree in 2024, and a Toys "R" Us that closed in 2018.
 The shopping center was expanded in 1993, with a new building housing Best Buy.

 Development of Paradise Village Crossroads began with Village Crossroads constructed in 1993, anchored by a Montgomery Ward.
 The space containing Montgomery Ward is now occupied by a Walmart Supercenter.
 The Paradise Valley Corporate Center was constructed in 2001, and was built upon the last piece of open land within the parkway.

 The immediate area surrounding the parkway consists of apartments to the north, south and west, the Stone Creek Golf Club, Embassy Suites Hotel and the Paradise Village Office Park to the south and single-family homes to the east.